Index-mixed copulas: Introduction

 In this paper, we introduce the idea of index-mixing stochastic representations to construct stochastic representations of new copulas termed index-mixed copulas.
+By combining a number of initial base copulas into a new one, our approach falls into the wider literature of copula-to-copula transformations.
+Such transformations factor into bivariate and fully multivariate approaches.
+For example, bivariate approaches include the use of co-copulas \parencite{Girard2018,MANSTAVICIUS201948}, integral transformation approaches \parencite{popovic2023integral}, individual transformations of arguments \textcite{XIE201920}, binary aggregation operators \parencite{durante2009construction,kolesarova2013new} or weighted geometric means \parencite{cuadras2009constructing}.
+Approaches in the multivariate case include transformations based on univariate distortions \parencite{Morillas2005}, generalizations of Bernstein copula constructions \parencite{YangChenWangWang2015,XieFangYangBu2022} leading to multivariate composite copulas, generalizing product constructions \parencite{Khoudraji1995,Liebscher2008,MAZO2015363}, generalizations of distortions and product constructions \parencite{fischer2012constructing} or uniformity preserving transformations \parencite{McNeil2021modelling,hofert2025w}.

-As the construction is based on a stochastic representation, efficient sampling algorithms can be provided.
+As the construction in this article is based on a stochastic representation, efficient sampling algorithms can be provided.
 We investigate various properties of index-mixed copulas.
 In particular, we derive the analytical form of index-mixed copulas and of their densities (if the latter exist).
 Furthermore, the analytical form of bivariate and trivariate margins can be derived, as well as that of mixtures of index-mixed copulas.
 We also investigate symmetries such as radial symmetry and exchangeability.
 In terms of measures of association, tail dependence coefficients and the measures of concordance Blomqvist's beta, Spearman's rho and Kendall's tau are addressed, some even in the multivariate case.
 Further results include orthant dependence and concordance orderings.
 Moreover, the distribution of the sum of index-mixed-dependent exponential random variables can be identified.
 Examples and illustrations are also provided, and an application to stress testing of general dependence structures is outlined.
 Through the idea of index-mixing, we can also revisit the construction of Eyraud--Farlie--Gumbel--Morgenstern (EFGM) copulas from a different point of view, explaining why they can only model a limited range of concordance and are tail independent, and why they have a restricted parameter space -- none of these issues exist for index-mixed copulas.

 Section~\ref{sec:index:mixing} introduces the construction principle of index-mixed copulas and provides insight into how they can be interpreted.
 Section~\ref{sec:index:mixed:properties} presents various properties of index-mixed copulas, including the aforementioned ones.
 Section~\ref{sec:examples} provides example illustrations and outlines an application.
 Finally, Section~\ref{sec:concl} contains concluding remarks and avenues for future research on index-mixed copulas.
 The appendix provides the aforementioned details about EFGM copulas.